palladionIT/bitifier-lending-bot/README.md

 ## Description
 A Bitcoin bot written in Python to do margin funding on Bitfinex and (once I rewrote the trading part) trades on kraken.
 Although there exist other bots that do the same this is one has fairly minimal requirements.
 This is a side project and I am no software developer so use with caution.
 I work on it while I can but can not make any guarantees that it will work and perform up to ones expectations.
 I have used it for a year know and it served its purpose very well - apart from the trading part.
+So for your own sake try to understand the code.
+I will work on the documentation as well in the near future.

 The project was based on [MarginBot](https://github.com/HFenter/MarginBot) and follows roughly its lending strategy.
 However it has been adapted through the configuration and can be adapted through there.
-So for your own sake try to understand the code.
-I will work on the documentation as well in the near future.
+Another similar project is [Crypto Coin Lending Bot](https://github.com/BitBotFactory/poloniexlendingbot) with more features and a nice web interface.
+However it also has more dependencies and is less minimal(read "crude") than this one.

 ## Features